cytoscape/cytoscape-manual/docs/Linkout.md

 <a id="adding_and_removing_links"> </a>
 ## Adding and Removing Links

-The default links are defined in a `linkout.props` file contained in the [CytoscapeConfiguration directory](http://manual.cytoscape.org/en/3.4.0/Launching_Cytoscape.html?highlight=cytoscapeconfiguration#downloading-and-installing).
-These links are normal Java properties and can be edited directly via text editor or by using the Cytoscape Configuration Editor (**Edit → Preferences → Properties...**) and selecting *linkout* from the box (shown below).
+The default links are defined in the `linkout.props` file contained in the [CytoscapeConfiguration directory](http://manual.cytoscape.org/en/3.4.0/Launching_Cytoscape.html?highlight=cytoscapeconfiguration#downloading-and-installing).
+These links are normal Java properties and can be edited directly via text editor or by using the Cytoscape Configuration Editor (**Edit → Preferences → Properties...**) and selecting *linkout* (shown below).

 ![Figure2\_linkout26.png](_static/images/Linkout/Figure2_linkout26.png)